 - External Users of Group Folders lists users outside of your organization that have been added to specific group folders on your site.

 How does content on your site become externally shared?

 Just to back up a little, members of your organization can make a document open to the public by selecting “Get Link” under its Share menu, making it viewable or editable through its link, and then clicking the “Allow access outside of...” button at the bottom of the dialog:

 Your members can also add specific external users to a document through the Add People... option in the Share menu, rather than sending around a publicly accessible link.

 Placing a legal hold on your site prevents any of its content or data from being permanently deleted.
 Nothing changes on the members' end—they'll still be able to make edits, move documents to the trash, and change their personal information during a legal hold.
 Admins, however, will retail access to any deleted content until the hold is disabled.

-To initiate or disable a legal hold, toggle “Legal Hold” in the Site Settings tab of your admin console.
+To initiate or disable a legal hold, submit a request with the support team to enable your legal hold feature in the console.
+Then, toggle “Legal Hold” in the Site Settings tab of your admin console.

 (Once you've disabled the hold, by the way, any user-deleted content may be permanently removed from your site.)

 The Quip admin console offers a number of ways to comply with the European Union's General Data Protection Regulation (GDPR).
 Consider some brief examples: